kubevela/kubevela.github.io/docs/end-user/component-dependency-parameter.md

 Outputs is made of `name` and `valueFrom`.
 Input will use `name` to reference output.

 We can write `valueFrom` in the following ways:
-1. Use string, eg. `valueFrom: testString`
+1. Fill string value in the field, eg. `valueFrom: testString`.
 2. Use expression, eg. `valueFrom: output.metadata.name`.
-Note that `output` is a built-in field referring to the resource in the component that is deployed to the cluster.
+Note that `output` is a built-in field referring to the resource in the component that is rendered and deployed to the cluster.
-3. Use `+` to combine above two ways, eg. `valueFrom: output.metadata.name + "testString"`
+3. Use `+` to combine above two ways, the computed value will be the result, eg. `valueFrom: output.metadata.name + "testString"`.

 ### Inputs